• Skip to main content

 Waterproofing on Rain Jacket

 Most waterproof membranes share similar characteristics.
-All are designed with the goal of preventing liquid water droplets from entering the jacket while allowing water vapour to escape.
+They’re all designed to prevent liquid water droplets from entering the jacket.
+At the same time, they also allow water vapour to escape.

 Lining

-Looking to the inner layer helps distinguish between 2-, 2.5- and 3-layer jacket constructions.
+The inner layer distinguishes 2-, 2.5- and 3-layer jacket constructions.
 Here’s how to tell the difference:

-• 2.5-Layer: Similar to a three-layer fabric, but with a thin PU coating applied directly to the back of the waterproof membrane.
-The 2.5-layer construction is lighter but often less comfortable as sweat clings to the inner layer.
+• 2.5-Layer: This design is like a three-layer fabric.
+But instead of a separate layer, it has a thin PU coating applied to the back of the waterproof membrane.
+The 2.5-layer construction is lighter but often less comfortable.
+The big disadvantage is that sweat clings to the inner layer, leaving you feeling sticky.

-• 2-Layer: Features a loose mesh instead of a PU-based inner layer.
-Two-layer jackets are generally less expensive than 2.5- and 3-layer, but tend to be less packable and slightly heavier.
+• 2-Layer: The two-layer design features a loose mesh instead of a PU-based inner layer.
+Two-layer jackets are generally less expensive than 2.5- and 3-layer.
+They tend to be less packable and heavier, too.

 Rain Jacket Lining